IBM/reactive-code-workshop/rxjava2/readme.md

 ### Goal

-Complete as many of the steps within each Exercise as you can within the time alloted.
+Complete as many of the steps within each Exercise as you can within the time allotted.

 * Steps within an exercise are related (later steps often require earlier steps, e.g.)
 * At the end of each step, use `dumpObservableToStdOut` to print the result.